Joel Schumacher: Batman

 Schumacher was selected by Warner Bros. in 1993 to replace Tim Burton as the director of the Batman franchise.
 He directed Batman Forever, which was a stylistic departure from Burton's Batman and Batman Returns.
 Batman Forever was released to mixed reviews, but was more financially successful than Batman Returns.

 He later directed Batman & Robin, which was rushed into production following Batman Forever and was intentionally made toyetic and light-hearted to appeal to children and sell merchandise.
-The film was released to largely negative reviews and did not perform as well at the box-office as any of its predecessors causing a planned sequel, Batman Unchained, to be cancelled.
-Schumacher later approached Warner Bros. to pitch concepts for a new Batman movie which were inspired by Frank Miller's graphic novels, Batman: Year One and The Dark Knight Returns.
-But due to the box-office bomb of Batman & Robin along with the negative impact that the film had on his reputation, Warner Bros. refused to let him develop another Batman film.
-Schumacher later apologized for the quality of Batman & Robin in 2017.
+The film was released to largely negative reviews and did not perform as well at the box-office as any of its predecessors, causing a planned sequel, Batman Unchained, to be cancelled.
+Schumacher later approached Warner Bros. to pitch concepts for a new Batman movie which were inspired by Frank Miller's graphic novels Batman: Year One and The Dark Knight Returns, but due to the box-office bomb of Batman & Robin, along with the negative impact that the film had on his reputation, Warner Bros. refused to let him develop another Batman film.
+In 2017, Schumacher apologized for the quality of Batman & Robin.

 It was alleged that Schumacher, a gay man, had added homoerotic elements to the film with the most prominent being the rubber nipples, codpieces, and close-up camera shots of Batman and Robin's buttocks.
-Schumacher stated that the designs of the suits had been based on anatomically correct Greek statues and medical drawings.
-However, in 2005, Clooney said that Schumacher told him that Batman was gay.
+Schumacher said the suit designs had been based on anatomically correct Greek statues and medical drawings.
+George Clooney, who played Batman in the film, said in 2005 that Schumacher told him that Batman was gay.

 Later career

-Following Batman & Robin Schumacher directed 8mm, Flawless, Tigerland, Bad Company, Phone Booth, Veronica Guerin, The Phantom of the Opera, The Number 23, Blood Creek, Twelve, and Trespass.
+Following Batman & Robin, Schumacher directed 8mm, Flawless, Tigerland, Bad Company, Phone Booth, Veronica Guerin, The Phantom of the Opera, The Number 23, Blood Creek, Twelve, and Trespass.

 In August 2008, Schumacher directed the music video for American rock band Scars on Broadway, for their single "World Long Gone".

 In 2013, he directed two episodes of the television series House of Cards.

+Unrealized projects

 Personal life

-Schumacher described himself as "extremely promiscuous", saying in a 2019 interview that he became sexually active at age eleven, and estimating that he had sex with between 10,000 and 20,000 men over the course of his life.
-Schumacher said the first person he knew who died from the AIDS epidemic, in 1983, "was not promiscuous", leading Schumacher to believe he would die soon after, recalling that he thought at the time, "If he has it, I must have it quadrupled [...]
+Schumacher was openly gay and described himself as "extremely promiscuous", saying in a 2019 interview that he became sexually active at age eleven, and estimating he had sex with between 10,000 to 20,000 men over the course of his life.
+He said the first person he knew who died from the AIDS epidemic, in 1983, "was not promiscuous", which led Schumacher to believe he would die soon after, recalling that he thought at the time, "If he has it, I must have it quadrupled [...]
 I was sure I had it, I was planning my death", though he never contracted the disease.

 In 1984, Schumacher purchased the horse stables that had belonged to Rudolph Valentino from Doris Duke.

 Schumacher donated to Democratic Party candidates, including multiple congressional campaigns as well as John Kerry's 2004 presidential campaign.

-Death

-On June 22, 2020, Schumacher died from cancer.
-Following his death, he was praised by Jim Carrey and Matthew McConaughey, who credited Schumacher with launching their careers.
+Schumacher died from cancer in New York on June 22, 2020, at the age of 80.
+Following his death, he was praised by Jim Carrey as well as Matthew McConaughey who credited Schumacher with launching his career.